yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 1. Click **Add Linux Version**.

 1. Provide a name for the Linux version.
-User will see this name when creating universes using this provider.
+You can see this name when creating universes using this provider.

 1. Choose a CPU architecture.